-This action aims to promote rainwater infiltration and reduction of runoff by promoting retention basins in green areas.
+This action is intended to promote the infiltration of rainwater and the reduction of rainfall runoff, through the promotion of retention basins in green areas.

-It also includes an important social dimension, with awareness of urban vegetable gardeners on best practices in water use and management.
+It also includes an important social dimension, because of the need to alert urban gardeners about good practices in water use.

 This action is be supported by the Lisbon Drainage Master Plan (2016-2030), whose objectives have a close relationship with adaptation to climate change.

-- Improvement of the retention basin / Lago in Bela Vista south
+- Improvement of the retention basin at the lake in Bela Vista south

-Currently, this 200 m2 watershed basin has some weaknesses that compromise its performance and usefulness.
-This sub-action aims to improve the retention basin, and the renewal of its aquatic plants, contributing to a healthy habitat, which can support aquatic biodiversity without compromising the ability to save and retain water.
+Currently, this 200 m2 retention basin has some weaknesses that compromise its performance and usefulness.
+This sub-action aims to improve the basin and renew the aquatic plants, contributing to a healthy habitat that can support aquatic biodiversity without compromising water saving and retention capacity.

 - Installation of an area of zero rainwater waste at LNEC

-LNEC, located in the northern region of Lisbon, is a recognized organization in the field of water research, including the relationship between water and climate change.
+The Laboratório Nacional de Engenharia Civil (LNEC), located in the northern region of Lisbon, is a renowned organization in the field of water research, namely in the relationship between water and climate change.